elsayedelmandoh/web-search/README.md

 conda install pip -y
 pip install -r requirements.txt
 ```
-You may use a .env loader or store vars in the Hugging Face Space secrets.
+Create a .env file at the project root or store vars in the Hugging Face Space secrets.

 ### Run locally
 ```bash